Consumer Engagement

 Local Homeless Persons’ Memorial Day Events

-A succinct Organizing Manual for HPMD is now available.
-In it you will find guidelines for planning these events, sample documents, and suggestions for addressing policy issues related to homeless deaths.
+You may use the HPMD Organizing Manual to plan Homeless Persons’ Memorial Day events, using sample documents and suggestions for addressing policy issues related to homeless deaths.
 Please use it to borrow ideas from others and to help create a moving and powerful local event.

 Visit our collection of stories of those without homes who passed away due to the injustice of homelessness.